ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-dns.md

 ### Notes about DNS records
 {: #openshift-runbook-runbook-dns-records-notes}

 * The `Add-DnsServerPrimaryZone-networkid` cmdlet creates only classful reverse lookup zones.
-Therefore, if you specify a prefix longer than /24, say a /26, then the cmdlet creates a /32 reverse lookup zone.
-Therefore, as a workaround in the script use /24 instead of a /26.
-You also need to modify the private portable subnet to match classful /24 network in the commands.
+Therefore, if you specify a prefix longer than `/24`, then the cmdlet creates a `/32` reverse lookup zone.
+Therefore, as a workaround in the script use `/24` instead of a `/26`.
+You also need to modify the private portable subnet to match classful `/24` network in the commands.
 * Do not create CNAME entries because the OpenShift certificates are keyed to the DNS returning the IP address only and not a referral to the base hostname.
 Use the following format for DNS naming standards:
-`HostName.ClusterName.SubDomain.DomainName`, where:
+`HostName.ClusterName.SubDomain.DomainName`
 - **HostName** - Name of the virtual machine or host, for example, `control-plane-0`
 - **ClusterName** - OpenShift cluster name, for example, `ocp`
 - **SubDomain** - Subdomain of the {{site.data.keyword.vmwaresolutions_short}} deployment, for example, `dallas`